• What is the cost of aging IT hardware in my business?

 What is the cost of aging IT hardware in my business?

-OK, so what’s the best practice when it comes to replacing IT Kit?
+OK, so what’s the best practice when it comes to a hardware upgrade?

 What if we can’t afford to replace the kit?